zoisite-rb/zoisite-rb/guides/source/testing.md

    $ bin/rails generate system_test articles
    ```

-Rails system tests are stored in the `test/system` directory in your
+Zoisite system tests are stored in the `test/system` directory in your
 application.
 To generate a system test skeleton, run the following command:

 ```bash